-Valentine Week – 7 Days of Ideas for 2021 whips up the perfect recipe for romantic traditions to start with your significant other.
+Valentine Week – 7 Days of Ideas for 2022 whips up the perfect recipe for celebration of love traditions to start with your significant other.

 We all know about Valentine’s Day, but did you know that Valentine Week has seven days devoted to this special holiday?

 You can toast to all the love in your life, both to significant others and friends and let those special people know you care.
-Now you have seven days to do it all instead of trying to pack it all into one day!
+Now you have an entire week to do it all instead of trying to pack it all into one day!

 Why keep all that love you have inside for yourself, when you can share a little kindness with our feathered friends?
 How to Make the Easiest Valentine’s Day Bird Seed Ornaments is an easy thing to do for wildlife.